 The DB Plan offers an annual retirement allowance based on final average salary multiplied by a percentage that varies based on years of service.
 Effective August 1, 2015, the calculation is 2.2 percent of final average salary for the five highest years of earnings multiplied by all years of service.
 Effective August 1, 2017 - July 1, 2019, any member could retire with reduced benefits who had (1) five years of service credit and age 60; (2) 27 years of service credit and age 55; or (3) 30 years of service credit regardless of age.
 Effective August 1, 2019 - July 1, 2021, any member may retire with reduced benefits who has (1) five years of service credit and age 60; (2) 28 years of service credit and age 55; or (3) 30 years of service credit regardless of age.
-Eligibility changes will continue to be phased through August 1, 2026, when retirement eligibility for unreduced benefits will be five years of service credit and age 65, or 35 years of service credit and at least age 60.
-Eligibility changes for actuarially reduced benefits will be phased in until August 1, 2023, when retirement eligibility will be five years of qualifying service credit and age 60, or 30 years of service credit at any age.
+Eligibility changes will continue to be phased in until August 1, 2026, when retirement eligibility for unreduced benefits will be five years of service credit and age 65, or 35 years of service credit and at least age 60.
+Eligibility changes for actuarially reduced benefits will be phased in until August 1, 2026, when retirement eligibility changes are for actuarially reduced benefits will be phased in until August 1, 2026, when retirement eligibility will be five years of gravice credit and age 60, or 30 years of service credit at any age.

 The DC Plan allows members to place all their member contributions and 9.53 percent of the 14 percent employer contributions into an investment account.
 Investment allocation decisions are determined by the member.
 The remaining 4.47 percent of the 14 percent employer rate is allocated to the defined benefit plan unfunded liability.
 A member is eligible to receive a monthly retirement benefit at age 50 and termination of employment.
-The member may elect to receive a lump-sum withdrawal.
+The member may elect to receive a lifetime monthly annuity or a lump sum withdrawal.